groonga/groonga/doc/source/reference/functions/vector_find.rst

 It requires two parameters.

-It has one optional parameter.
+There is an optional parameter.

 .. _vector-find-required-parameters: